 The International Nordic Walking Federation – INWA is the global governing body promoting Nordic Walking.

 INWA is the only truly international organisation authorized by the creators of Nordic Walking to promote, develop and safeguard the principles and characteristics of Nordic Walking worldwide.
 In co-operation with professionals in sports, health and fitness, INWA develops innovative teaching methods and educational programs in Nordic Walking.
 INWA also collaborates with the scientific and medical communities offering research guidelines.
-INWA has over 14 official member organisations and Nordic Walking Trainers Instructors have been certified in over 40 countries around the world.
+INWA has over 20 official member organisations and Nordic Walking National Trainers and Instructors have been certified in over 40 countries around the world.

-The International Nordic Walking Federation (INWA) is registered as a non-governmental, non-profit global governing federation for the organization and promotion of Nordic Walking with the Finnish Chamber of Commerce.
+The International Nordic Walking Federation (INWA) is registered as the non-governmental, non-profit global governing federation for the organization and promotion of Nordic Walking with the Finnish Chamber of Commerce.
 It is registered under the Finnish Association Act 26.5.1989/503.

 The purpose of the Federation is:

-- to be the global governing body for Nordic Walking
+- To be the global governing body for Nordic Walking

 - to function actively as the operational central body for members